 Can’t a founder do all the tasks himself?

 A founder doing every task in a startup is the culprit behind many startups that didn’t reach their full potential and died eventually.

-From my experience of running this business as well as what the author has said in this book, I can tell that you will find that 24 hours aren't enough.
+From my experience of running this business and what the author has said in this book, I can tell that you will find that 24 hours aren’t enough.

 You will have to do so much stuff – not necessarily the one you would like to do.